bibanon/bibanon/Three-Angled-Blue.md

 > 3-angled-blue has a deep-seated fear of online fame.
 Rightfully so, I think.
 > Like many other drawfriends he creates multiple personas over time, but 3-angled-blue creates and discards them before they can really be noticed by a large number of people.
+> Occasionally a new drawing in his style will pop up, but the source will be untracable.
+You'll never know for sure it's him, but if you look carefully enough and have enough knowledge of the drawfriend cabal and their various styles, you could hazard a guess.
 > Simply put, he doesn't want to be found.
 I don't blame him.
 If you want to look at his work, look at reposts by anonymous, but you're not guaranteed anything.
 > [Source: 4chanhouse](http://dis.4chanhouse.org/gen/res/117.html#122)

 Today, very few people, even anons struggle to recall his name.
 But all will recognize his creations from a mile away.

-And thus, we built this art collection, with the purpose of highlighting the artists behind the art, such that their works shall not perish from the earth.
+And thus, we built this art collection, with the purpose of archiving as much of their works as we can find; such that their legacy shall not perish from the earth.

 ## Collection / Gallery